PPKhony/CS264-Group_7/README.md

 2.Getting All Users:
 Handles HTTP GET requests to "FileData" by retrieving a list of all users using the getAllUsers method from the injected JdbcUserRepository and returning the list.

+2.External model
 - Class PostReqToTUApi = includes a static method postReqToTUApi.
 This class is used to send a POST request to the TU Authentication API  for verifying user credentials. this class provides a method for sending a POST request to the TU Authentication API with provided username and password credentials and retrieves the response body.
 The result can be used for further processing or validation in the application.

-2. Model
+3.Model
-in the model, there exists a Java subclass that functions as a model.
+- in the model, there exists a Java subclass that functions as a model.
 This class serves as a template for generating objects and offers methods for retrieving and altering the attributes of these objects.

-3.Repository
+4.Repository
-The entirety of the Java code in this class is dedicated to handling and overseeing data interactions with the database in a Spring application associated with assessments.
+- The entirety of the Java code in this class is dedicated to handling and overseeing data interactions with the database in a Spring application associated with assessments.
 The code employs JDBC Template and SQL queries for this purpose.